 Like any purchase, budget is likely to play a pivotal role.
 Long-tail cargo bikes run the gamut from affordable to overpriced.
 Equipped with more capabilities, more cargo space and carrying potential — a premium front loader falls right in the middle.

-The signature Ferla Family Cargo Bike costs start at $3,299 for the premium cargo tricycle outfitted with a bamboo composite wood box frame, high-performance hydraulic brakes, active frame steering, and a world of luxuries.
+The signature Ferla Family Cargo Bike costs start at $3,299 for the premium front load cargo trike / tricycle outfitted with a bamboo composite wood box frame, high-performance hydraulic brakes, active frame steering, and a world of luxuries.
 For the Ferla Family Cargo Bike - Royce Edition, riders can spend an extra $300 to treat their passengers to elegant drop-back doors to make stepping in and out of the bucket easier.

 If these price points fall in your budget, then consider how much more you can do with a front loader than a long-tail when shopping for your family cargo bike.
 For those who are budgeting smaller, take a longer look at our products, consider how much you can ride a Ferla, and how far each dollar spent will go.
 Don’t limit yourself to taking the family cargo for rides to the park, consider using it to replace your family car altogether.